• Skip to primary navigation

 My favorite part is the mango.
 It adds sweet, tropical bursts of flavor to an otherwise savory dish.
 Just so delicious.

 If you haven't tried forbidden black rice, a salad is a great place to start.
-Black rice has a mild, nutty taste that pairs well with the peanuts and mango in this particular recipe.
+Black rice has a mild, nutty taste that pairs well with the peanuts and mango in this recipe.

 Jump to: